Group-One-Technology/powerbase-core/powerbase-server/README.md

         docker.elastic.co/kibana/kibana-oss:7.10.2
     ```

+5. Setting up host for creating databases
-5. In the `AWS_DATABASE_HOST` in `config/application.yml` (should be localhost for your local environment and AWS for production), create the `powerbase_app` role if there isn't any yet:
+- Add `AWS_DATABASE_HOST` and `AWS_DATABASE_CONNECTION` to your `config/application.yml`  (should be localhost for your local environment and AWS for production)
+  wherein
+  - `AWS_DATABASE_HOST` is the host w/ port where the databases will be created, can either be AWS RDS DB Instance host or your PostgreSQL localhost.
+  - `AWS_DATABASE_CONNECTION` is the connection string that uses the `powerbase_app` role for the powerbase server to use.
+- In your database host, create the `powerbase_app` role if there isn't any yet:
    NOTE: Update the password bellow:

 ```
 -- Role of our powerbase server which creates databases and users.